helidon-io/helidon/declarative/README.md

 Annotations on type:

-- `@GrpcClient.Endpoint` - required annotation to generate a typed gRPC client
+- `@RpcClient.Endpoint` - required annotation to generate a typed gRPC client
 - `@Grpc.GrpcService` - gRPC service name; use the fully-qualified service name when the proto declares a package
+- `@Grpc.ProtoDescriptor` - generated protocol buffer class with a static `getDescriptor()` method returning `Descriptors.FileDescriptor`

+The endpoint must declare exactly one proto descriptor source: either `@Grpc.ProtoDescriptor` on the type or one `@Grpc.Proto` static method returning `Descriptors.FileDescriptor` with no parameters.

 Annotations on the interface method(s):